dbochicchio/vera/README.md

 # Vera and openLuup Plug-ins
-Various plug-ins for Mios'Vera Platform (Luup engine) and openLuup.
+This is a collection of my scripts and plug-ins for Mios' Vera Platform (Luup engine) and openLuup.

 # Virtual HTTP Devices Plug-in
 This plug-in represent virtual devices that performs HTTP calls, starting from standard Vera devices.